tauimonen/banking-rest-api-java-spring-mysql/README.md

 Similar to @CreatedBy, it is often used with Spring Security to automatically set the modifier's username or identifier when the entity is modified and saved.
 Here's an example of how these annotations work in your Transaction entity:

-When a Transaction entity is created and saved to the database, the createdDate field will be automatically populated with the current date and time, and the createdBy field will be set to the creator's username or identifier (if applicable).
-When the entity is subsequently modified and saved, the lastModifiedDate field will be updated, and the lastModifiedBy field will be set to the modifier's username or identifier.